abb08/portfiolio/README.md

 The Portfolio Website is built using Flutter.

 The Portfolio Website is fully written in Dart using Flutter.
-It is an single page website showcasing my work as a Flutter mobile app developer.
+It is a single page website showcasing my work as a Flutter mobile app developer.

 ## Technology